Gift Acceptance Policy

 This policy governs the acceptance of and processes by which gifts will be accepted by St. Olaf College.

-Solicitation and acceptance of gifts is by authorized staff and volunteers.
+Solicitation and acceptance of gifts are by authorized staff and volunteers.
 All persons soliciting gifts on behalf of St. Olaf College are bound by this policy and should consult with the Advancement Division before soliciting gifts.
 St. Olaf College is a tax-exempt 501 (c)(3) organization.
 St. Olaf College will not accept any gift that is prohibited by federal, state, or local laws and regulations.
 The acceptance of gifts by St. Olaf College will be governed by the laws of the State of Minnesota.

 This Gift Acceptance Policy is written to ensure the entire philanthropic process is mutually beneficial to St. Olaf College and the donor(s) and to ensure donors are treated in a professional, ethical, and fair manner.
 Policy objectives include:

-- guidance for complete and accurate reporting of gifts and pledges,
+- Guidance for complete and accurate reporting of gifts and pledges;

-- guidance for compliance with IRS regulations and acceptable business practices, and
+- Guidance for compliance with IRS regulations and acceptable business practices; and

-- guidance for persons involved in gift solicitation, gift recording, and gift management for St. Olaf College.
+- Guidance for persons involved in gift solicitation, gift recording, and gift management for St. Olaf College.

 The purpose of the Gift Acceptance Policy is to ensure that gifts:

-- are appropriate to the mission and needs of the college,
+- Are appropriate to the mission and needs of the college;

-- impose no undue financial burdens on the college,
+- Impose no undue financial burdens on the college;

-- if restricted, are written in reasonably broad and flexible terms to maximize their usefulness to the college; and
+- If restricted, are written in reasonably broad and flexible terms to maximize their usefulness to the college; and

-- if restricted, include language that permits the college to apply the gift to a related purpose in the event that the designated purpose is no longer practical, necessary or able to be performed.
+- If restricted, include language that permits the college to apply the gift to a related purpose in the event that the designated purpose is no longer practical, necessary or able to be performed.